cncf/demo/README.md

 1. Run `cncfdemo start`
 2. Browse to [countly.cncfdemo.io](countly.cncfdemo.io)
 3. Run `cncfdemo benchmark --time 5m --save-html`

-### The `cncfdemo` command _shadows and complements_ the official Kubectl binary.

-> ❯ cncfdemo create configmap example --from-file=path/to/directory

-> ❯ kubectl create configmap example --from-file=path/to/directory

-cncfdemo is written in Python and like Kubectl interacts with the [remote REST API server](http://kubernetes.io/docs/admin/accessing-the-api/).
-Unlike Kubectl, it supports HTTP only.
-Further differing from kubectl it is able to create new clusters on your favorite cloud provider (or even bare metal).

-### Complex, Scriptable Kubernetes Deployments & Jinja Templating
+## Complex, Scriptable Kubernetes Deployments & Jinja Templating

 In addition to the ability to quickly spin up new clusters from scratch the `cncfdemo` command comes with a built in demo of a complex multistep multicomponent deployment.